hmnasri/hmnasri/README.md

 - 👋 Hi, I’m @hmnasri
-- 👀 I’m interested in AI, Data Science
+- 👀 I’m interested in AI, Data Science, IoT and Remote Services
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning all relevant knowledge
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Remote Maintenance & Services
 - 📫 How to reach me : +33 671 773 870

 <!---